LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 However, the paper lacks a standard execution context and scheduler.
 It has been broadly accepted that we need some sort of standard scheduler.

-As noted in [@P2079R1], an earlier revision of this paper, the earlier `static_thread_pool` had many shortcomings.
+As noted in [@P2079R1], an earlier revision of this paper, the `static_thread_pool` included in later revisions of [@P0443] had many shortcomings.
 This was removed from [@P2300] based on that and other input.

 This revision updates [@P2079R1] to match the structure of [@P2300].
-It aims to provide a simple, flexible, standard execution context that should be used as the basis for examples.
+It aims to provide a simple, flexible, standard execution context that should be used as the basis for examples but should also scale for practical use cases.
 It is a minimal design, with few constraints, and as such should be efficient to implement on top of something like a static thread pool, but also on top of system thread pools where fixing the number of threads diverges from efficient implementation goals.

 Unlike in earlier verisons of this paper, we do not provide support for waiting on groups of tasks, delegating that to the separate `async_scope` design in [@P2519], because that is not functionality specific to a system context.